marciogualtieri/blockchain/README.md

 This function receives a final block and validates its signature map using the Schnorr multi-signature scheme.

-It's based on the following C++ function from [Zalliqa's source code](https://github.com/Zilliqa/Zilliqa/tree/master/src/libNode):
+It's based on the following C++ function from [Zilliqa's source code](https://github.com/Zilliqa/Zilliqa/tree/master/src/libNode):

     bool Node::VerifyFinalBlockCoSignature(const TxBlock& txblock) { ... }